Effective: April 2017

 Correcting & Updating Your Information

-Quotit Corporation will provide you or your clients with information about whether we hold any of your personal information.
-To access your personally identifiable information and the third party information of your clients hosted in your account on our site, sign into your account & you have access to all the information you have entered into our site & from here you can update, delete/remove your information or change your preferences.
-In the event that you no longer require the services of our site & select to delete your account, please contact us at the email provided below & we shall service this request on your behalf.
+To access your personally identifiable information and/or the third party information of your clients hosted in your account on Our site, sign into your account as you have access to all the information you have entered into Quotit’s site.
+From your account, you can update, delete/remove your information or change your preferences.
+In the event that you no longer require the services of Our site & select to delete your account, please contact us at the email provided below & we shall service this request on your behalf.
 We will retain your information for as long as your account is active or as needed to provide you services.
-If you wish to cancel your account or request that we no longer use your information to provide you services contact us at firstname.lastname@example.org.
+If you wish to cancel your account or request that we no longer use your information to provide you services contact us at email@example.com.
 We will respond to your request to access within a reasonable timeframe.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will otherwise retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-Information Related to Data Collected through the Quotit Platform
+Client’s Customer Information Collected through the Quotit Platform

 Quotit collects information under the direction of its Clients, and has no direct relationship with the individuals whose personal data it processes.
-If you are a customer of one of our Clients and would no longer like to be contacted by one of our Clients that use our service, please contact the Client that you interact with directly.
-We may transfer personal information to companies that help us provide our service.
-Transfers to subsequent third parties are covered by the provisions in this Policy regarding notice and choice and the service agreements with our Clients.
+If you are a customer of one of our Clients and would no longer like to be contacted by a Client that uses our service, please contact the Client directly.

 Quotit Corporation acknowledges that you have the right to access your personal information.
-Quotit has no direct relationship with the individuals whose personal data it processes.
-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct his query to Quotit’s Client (the data controller).
-If requested to remove data we will respond within a reasonable timeframe.
+If you seek access, or to correct, amend, or delete inaccurate data, you should direct your request to your agent, or Quotit at the following address: 3333 Michelson Drive, Suite 500, Irvine, CA 92612.
+We can be reached via e-mail at firstname.lastname@example.org or by telephone at 1-866-4-QUOTIT.
+If requested to remove data, we will respond within a reasonable timeframe.

 Notification of Changes